 Who’s ready for the World’s Best Hot Chocolate recipe?!
 I am.
-I actually shared this recipe 5 years ago (you might take a look for another cute way to package it), but my photography skills have improved a little so I thought I’d just redo the whole post.
+I actually shared this recipe 8 years ago (!!), but my photography skills have improved a little so I thought I’d just redo the whole post.
 This is truly a crowd favorite – and I’ve got some cute printable gift tags to dress it up a bit, making this the perfect gift for neighbors, friends, teachers and any choco-holics you might know (we all know one, right?).

 We made a huge batch of this last year.
 It’s lasted all year long, and we still have plenty left over…which I’m sure we’ll start into before too long.
 It’s getting cold outside (finally, yay) and hot chocolate is definitely on the agenda!

 Here’s how to make it (you can buy most of this stuff on Amazon and avoid the grocery stores altogether, woohoo):